HOUSEHOLD HAZARDOUS WASTE

 The following items do not need to be brought to the hazardous waste facility for disposal or recycling:

 All types of empty containers with removable lids may be disposed of in your household trash.
-Remove lid, rinse per label directions and discard container in garbage.
+Remove lid, rinse per label directions, and discard container in the garbage.

 HOUSEHOLD HAZARDOUS WASTE COLLECTION PROGRAM